Sharing Guidelines

 C. Sharing Limits

-Certain conditions may be eligible for sharing, subject to a membership AUA and Co-Share amounts and other conditions that may apply.
+Certain conditions may be eligible for sharing, subject to membership AUA and Co-Share amounts and other conditions that may apply.
 See each category below for details.

 First 90 Days of Membership.
 For the first 90 days, only bills resulting from injury, acute illness, or accident are eligible for sharing, up to a maximum of $50,000 per household membership.
 This waiting period does not apply to Samaritan Ministries Legacy Members.